-🚯 🖀 Your WordPress Site 🛡 0 🕂 New Add New User Howdy , Joe Blogg 🔛 🖚 Dashboard Add New User Fill in the various fields for t Help 🔻 🖈 Posts Create a brand new user and add t hem to this site. user.
-The Username, E-mail & Password fields are mandate 93 Media 🔲 Pages Username (required) Comments Email (required) 🔊 Appearance 🖌 Plugins First Name Lusers Last Name Add New Your Profile Website ToolsSettings Password Show password C Show Password Collapse menu Send User Notification 🗹 Send the new u iser an email about their account.
-Clicking the Show password will show you the passwor been automatically genera d that has Role Subscriber 📩 this new user.
-After fillir e New User Detai ng in all the relevan A dd New User butto r details. nt fields,
+🚯 🖀 Your WordPress : Site 📀 1 🌹 0 🕂 New Add New User Howdy, Joe Blogg 📘

+🖚 Dashboard Add New User Fill in the various fields for t Help 🔻

+🖈 Posts Create a brand new user and add t hem to this site. user.
+The Username, E-mail Password fields are mandat

+9] Media

+📕 Pages Username (required) J

+Comments Email (required)]

+🔊 Appearance

+🖌 Plugins First Name J

+📥 Users Last Name 1

+All Users Last Name

+Add New Your Profile Website]

+🔑 Tools Password Show password C Show Password

+SettingsCollapse menu Send User Notification Send the new u ser an email about their account.
+Clicking the Show password button will show you the password that h been automatically generated for nas

+Role Subscriber 🗸] this new user.

+After fillir e New User Detai ng in all the relevan Add New User butto r details. nt fields,